section77/eggbot77/mechanics/README.md

 - tpu-eierhalter-lagerseite.stl
 - tpu-eierhalter-stiftseite.stl

-Optionally you can also print the pads for the feet (print 2 each in TPU):
+Optionally you can also print the pads for the feet (print in TPU):
-- tpu-pad-15x13.stl
-- tpu-pad-16x15.stl
+- tpu-pad-16x15.stl (print 8)
-- tpu-pad-19x15.stl
+- tpu-pad-19x15.stl (print 2)